GoogleCloudPlatform/terraform-validator/README.md

 # Apply the validated plan.
 terraform apply ./terraform.tfplan
 ```

-### Terraform v0.11

-Terraform 0.11 is no longer officially supported.

 ## Resources
 The follow Terraform resources are supported for running validation checks: